 “Hi Judy!
 Is Aaron in the back?”
-Emma said, smiling at her.
+Emma asked.

 "Hello Emma!
-Yes, he's in his studio office,” Judy said.
+Yes, he's in his studio office,” Judy smiled.

 Rhonda rushed in at that exact moment and walked over to Judy’s desk to give her the reading material she asked for.
 “Hey, Emma,” Rhonda said, breathing heavy.
 “I made it!
 Let’s go see what Aaron has to say.”